cmu-sei/Gallery.Api/README.md

 # Database Migrations

 When the data model is changed, a new database migration must be created.
-From the Api directory, run this command to create the new migration:
+From the Gallery.Api directory, run this command to create the new migration:
-    dotnet ef migrations add new_migration_name --project ../Api.Migrations.PostgreSQL/Api.Migrations.PostgreSQL.csproj
+    dotnet ef migrations add new_migration_name --project ../Gallery.Api.Migrations.PostgreSQL/Gallery.Api.Migrations.PostgreSQL.csproj

 # Permissions